virteal/kudocracy/README.md

 What is it?
 -----------
-A voting system where people can either directly approve or disapprove propositions associated to hashtags or delegate that decision.
+A voting system where people can either directly approve or disapprove propositions associated to tags or delegate that decision.

-Hashtags?
+Tags?
 ---------
-Hashtags are keywords used to categorize topics in social networks.
+Tags are keywords used to categorize topics in social networks.

 Delegate?